The AAAS Ralph W.F. Hardy Mass Media Science & Engineering Fellowship

 and studying agricultural biotechnology or related fields

-To honor and memorialize Dr. Hardy’s extraordinary contributions to biotechnology, the North American Agricultural Biotechnology Committee (NABC) is joining with the American Association for the Advancement of Science (AAAS) to create a lasting legacy.
+To honor and memorialize Dr. Hardy’s extraordinary contributions to biotechnology, the North American Agricultural Biotechnology Council (NABC) is joining with the American Association for the Advancement of Science (AAAS) to create a lasting legacy.
 The Ralph W. F. Hardy Mass Media Fellowship will provide a young scientist in agricultural biotechnology or related fields the opportunity to learn the art of science reporting so vital to public understanding of science.

 Where would the agricultural biotechnology sector be today without the dedicated scholarship and advocacy of Ralph W.F.
 Hardy?
 Throughout his distinguished career, Hardy had the dynamic foresight to ensure that the scientific underpinnings of this emerging field, as well as the safety and value of the science behind new discoveries, were clearly conveyed to critical audiences to help build the foundation this industry stands upon today.

-During a career that spanned over 40 years, Hardy served as research biochemist for DuPont and director of Life Sciences and president of Biotechnica International, president and CEO of the Boyce Thompson Institute, a founder of the North American Agricultural Biotechnology Committee (NABC).
+During a career that spanned over 40 years, Hardy served as research biochemist for DuPont and director of Life Sciences and president of Biotechnica International, president and CEO of the Boyce Thompson Institute, a founder of the North American Agricultural Biotechnology Council (NABC).
 His pioneering research on biological nitrogen fixation revolutionized the possibilities of increasing yields from crop plants without nitrogen fertilizer additions.
 In all instances, Hardy brought his forward-thinking adoption of molecular biology and biotechnology everywhere he went.